-The overall national picture for England is a result of the trends across regions.
-During the week ending 16 April 2021, the highest percentage of people testing positive was observed in the North West, although rates were low in all regions and credible intervals are wide.
+The overall national picture for England is a result of different trends across regions.
+During the week ending 3 April 2021, the highest percentage of people testing positive was observed in the North West and Yorkshire and The Humber.

 In the data used to produce these estimates, the number of people sampled in each region who tested positive for the coronavirus (COVID-19) was low relative to England overall.
 This means there is a higher degree of uncertainty in the regional estimates for this period, as indicated by larger credible intervals.